26 May 2016

 Arminianism, Calvinism, and Pelagianism.

 Some years ago I joined the Society of Evangelical Arminians.
 (Hey guys!
-Thanks for helping me tweak the Twitter meme.)
+Thanks for helping me tweak the meme.)
 Some months ago I also joined their Facebook debate group.
 Officially it’s called a discussion group, but let’s be honest: Debate happens.
 Even when we largely agree.
 Hey, so long as we keep it respectful.
 Most of us can.

 Whenever I mention to people I’m in this group, it confuses ’em.
 Y’see, they don’t know what an Arminian is.
 Most of the time they think I mean Armenian, and are surprised: I’m so pasty white!
 I’ll get sunburn on an overcast day.
 Don’t Armenians tan way better than that?

 Nope, not Armenian.
 Arminianism is named after Dutch theology professor Jakob Hermanszoon (1560–1609), whose Latin name is Jacobi Arminii, and in English that became James Arminius.
 He attempted to bring Calvinism away from what he (and we Arminians) considered extreme views about salvation, and get it back in line with the scriptures and historic Christian theology.
-His objections to what Calvinists taught were spelled out in the Five Articles of Remonstrance, presented in 1610 by Arminius’s followers to the Dutch National Synod.
+His objections to what Calvinists taught, are spelled out in the Five Articles of Remonstrance, presented in 1610 by Arminius’s followers to the Dutch National Synod.
 A lot of the reason there are so many Arminians in the United States is ’cause John Wesley, founder of Methodism, was Arminian; and the Pentecostal movement came out of Methodism, so most Pentecostals are likewise Arminian.

 Hence this article, which’ll sort out the three views.